 AWS EDP 2024 Negotiation Guide

-Amazon Web Services Enterprise Discount Program (EDP) is a tailored AWS cloud services discount program for AWS account owners committed to high volume and long-term spending with AWS.
+AWS EDP (Amazon Web Services Enterprise Discount Program) is a tailored AWS cloud services discount program for AWS account owners committed to high volume and long-term spending with AWS.
 The program is designed to help AWS customers achieve sustainable economies of scale as they grow their business operations on the cloud and aim to find better value from their AWS cloud investments.
+This program can be particularly relevant as finance and engineering teams at organizations seek to optimize and cut cloud spending with a looming recession ahead.

-In this post, we will demystify the AWS EDP (Enterprise Discounts Program) and discuss how to reduce your AWS cloud spend burden through this program.
-We will also look at alternative AWS discount programs and help you prepare for an effective negotiation discussion for EDP AWS discounts.
+This post will demystify the AWS EDP and discuss how to reduce your AWS cloud spending burden through this program.
+We will also look at alternative AWS discount programs and help you prepare for a practical negotiation discussion for EDP AWS discounts.

 Lower AWS Cloud Cost with AWS EDP

-Cloud vendor pricing tiers are difficult to decipher and the discount options are not always clear.
+Cloud vendor pricing tiers are challenging to decipher, and the discount options are unclear.
 The AWS EDP program, however, offers a systematic approach to encourage long-term partnerships that reward predictable and high-volume AWS consumption.
-If your AWS bill exceeds $100k USD monthly (and less for some non-US regions), the AWS EDP might be a viable option for you.
+If your AWS bill exceeds $100k USD monthly (and less for some non-US regions), the AWS EDP might be a viable option.

-AWS Enterprise Discount Program is a tailored discount agreement offered to AWS customers demonstrating a history of high spending commitment with the cloud vendor.
+AWS EDP is a tailored discount agreement offered to AWS customers demonstrating a history of high spending commitment with the cloud vendor.
 The program incentivizes long-term partnerships with discounts on future spending commitments.

 AWS customers who qualify for the EDP program have typically spent $1+ million annually on AWS services and project at least similar spending commitments over the coming years.
 The discount offer varies based on several factors but a baseline discount for a $1+ million annual commitment could be 6% (in this instance, 9 percent) on the standard AWS on-demand pricing model.

 The discount typically scales as you commit to a higher spending amount and longer-term length.
 AWS EDP offers a steep increase in discount percentage starting from annual commitments of $1+M, reaching its highest discount bracket for annual commitments of $50M or more.